janba/DSC/README.md

 The DSC source code also includes the [SOIL libary](http://www.lonesock.net/soil.html) by Jonathan Dummer which is under the MIT license.
 It is therefore acceptable to include the SOIL package as long as the copyright notice is retained.

+Finally, the [TetGen library](http://wias-berlin.de/software/tetgen/) is used for generating the initial simplicial complexes from .obj files.
+The TetGen library is under the GNU Affero General Public License (a copy of this license is found in the TetGen folder) and is therefore free to distribute.

 ---
 ### Contact information